acidanthera/HibernationFixup/README.md

 #### Boot-args
 - `-hbfx-dump-nvram` saves NVRAM to a file nvram.plist before hibernation and after kernel panic (with panic info)
-- `-hbfx-patch-pci` enables patching of IOPCIFamily to avoid hang & black screen after resume (restoreMachineState should not be called for any devices)
+- `-hbfx-disable-patch-pci` disables patching of IOPCIFamily (this patch helps to avoid hang & black screen after resume (restoreMachineState won't be called for all devices)
-- `hbfx-patch-pci=XHC,IMEI,IGPU` allows to specify explicit devices (restoreMachineState should not be called for them)
+- `hbfx-patch-pci=XHC,IMEI,IGPU` allows to specify explicit device list and restoreMachineState won't  be called only for these devices)
 - `-hbfxdbg` turns on debugging output
 - `-hbfxbeta` enables loading on unsupported osx
 - `-hbfxoff` disables kext loading